Nanded: Governance

 The city of Nanded is managed by the Nanded-Waghala Municipal Corporation (NWCMC).
 The corporation consists of 81 democratically elected members.
 The Municipal Commissioner is the Chief Executive of the corporation.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Nanded-Waghala Municipal Corporation reported total revenue receipts of ₹239 crore (US$29 million) and total expenditure of ₹225 crore (US$27 million) in 2022–23.
+Tax revenue accounted for about 45.2% of the total revenue, while the corporation received ₹99 crore in grants during the financial year.

 Tourism

 Nanded fort

-Nanded Fort, also known as Nandgiri Fort is located on the banks of the Godavari River.
+Nanded Fort, also known as Nandgiri Fort, is located on the banks of the Godavari River.
 The Godavari River encircles the fort on three sides.
 The fort has been converted into a garden to attract tourists.
 There is a water tank constructed in the fort.

 Mandir

 The Vedic rituals are regularly performed on the ghats of Godavari River which include Urvashi Ghat, Ram Ghat, and Govardhan Ghat.